oceanprotocol/ocean.py/READMEs/predict-eth.md

 ### 4.2 Put the csv online

 You can put it online however you wish.
-Here are two possible ways:
+Here's one way, with Google Drive.

-- **GDrive.** First, navigate to the GFolder in GDrive you wish to upload the file to.
-Then, right click anywhere and select "File Upload".
-Once the csv is uploaded, right click on the file, and select "Share".
-In the popup, ensure that "General Access" is set to "Anyone with the link".
-Also in the popup, click "Copy link".
+1. First, navigate to the GFolder in GDrive you wish to upload the file to.
+2. Then, right click anywhere and select "File Upload".
+3. Once the csv is uploaded, right click on the file, and select "Share".
+4. In the popup, ensure that "General Access" is set to "Anyone with the link".
+5. Also in the popup, click "Copy link".
 That's your csv url.
 It should look something like `https://drive.google.com/file/d/1XU2NSKnN_epN71nwm5iKrN1t6-qGFbBJ/view?usp=sharing`

-- **GitHub.** First, create a new GitHub repo.
-Then, click on "add file", upload the file.
-Once uploaded, click on the file itself, then on "raw" button.
-The browser url is your csv url.
-It should look something like `https://raw.githubusercontent.com/<username>/<reponame>/main/predictions.csv`.
+Now you have a publicly accessible url, that is nonetheless hard for others to discover.
+Let's publish it as an Ocean asset.

 ### 4.3 Publish (the csv) as an Ocean asset